NannyML/nannyml/docs/tutorials/storing_and_loading_calculators.rst

 This concludes the first part: storing the fitted calculator.

-When running NannyML in a new session to perform calculations on analysis data (e.g., repeated on a daily basis), we can load the pre-fitted calculator from the store.
+When running NannyML in a new session to perform calculations on monitored data (e.g., repeated on a daily basis), we can load the pre-fitted calculator from the store.
-But, first, we define the analysis data and declare the store:
+But, first, we define the monitored data and declare the store:

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Storing and Loading Calculators - Univariate.ipynb